15 years in public relations has taught me a thing or two about spin.

 10. Napoleon, the Sun Myth, always conquered in the South but was always defeated by the cold winds of the North.
 Like the Sun, Napoleon rose in the East — he was born on Corsica) — and dawned in the West — he died on St. Helena.

-Now, don’t get any ideas; Napoleon Buonaparte is one of the most documented figures in history.
-There are numerous accounts of him throughout Europe; Napoleon is not a mythical figure.
+(Now, don’t get any tin-foil-hat ideas; Napoleon Buonaparte is one of the most documented figures in history; there are numerous accounts of him throughout Europe.)

 “I think it’s important to reason from first principles rather than by analogy.
 The normal way we conduct our lives is we reason by analogy.
 We are doing this because it’s like something else that was done or it is like what other people are doing — slight iterations on a theme.